-The NDP is in general conformity with the strategic policies contained in the development plan for the area, as set out in the Basic Conditions Statement (in draft).
+The NDP is in general conformity with the strategic policies contained in the development plan for the area, as set out in the Basic Conditions Statement.
 The review of the policy context is documented in the Sustainability Appraisal scoping report which is available on the WNDP website: www.watlingtonnp.org.uk.
-Appendix B of the Sustainability Appraisal scoping report outlines the relevant plans and programmes that provide the policy context for the NDP and summarises key messages from the policy context.
+Appendix 2 outlines the relevant plans and programmes that provide the policy context for the NDP and summarises key messages from the policy context.
 This review included EU Directives, National policy, policy documents by utilities and statutory bodies, and county and district level policies.